telliott99/MyJava/part1/array.rst

 Arrays
 ######

-There are a number of different "collections" in Java, but the most fundamental is the array, which shares properties with arrays in C and C++.
+There are a number of different "collections" in Java, but the most basic one is the array.
+The Java array shares some properties with arrays in C and C++, but has some additional methods that can operate on it (provided by the ``Arrays`` class).

 Here's an example:

 .. sourcecode:: java

-    import java.util.*;
+    import java.util.Arrays;

-    class MyArrays {
+    class Test {
         public static void main(String[] args) {
             int[] A = { 1, 2, 3, 4, 5 };

-            // for-each
+            // for-each loop
             for (int i: A) {
                 System.out.printf("%d ", i);
             }
             System.out.println();

             System.out.println(Arrays.toString(A));

-            // using an index
+            // iterate using an index
             System.out.print("A:  ");
             for (int i = 0; i < A.length; i++) {
                 if (i < A.length - 1) {